microsoft/nni/docs/en_US/Compression/v2_pruning_config_list.rst

 total_sparsity
 ^^^^^^^^^^^^^^

-The sparsity ratio of all selected modules, means that sparsity ratio may no longer be even between modules.
+The sparsity ratio of all selected layers, means that sparsity ratio may no longer be even between layers.

 e.g., the ``total_sparsity`` is 0.8 means 80% of parameters in this sub-config will be masked.
 If ``layer_1`` (500 parameters) and ``layer_2`` (1000 parameters) are selected in this sub-config,